change-hi/change-hi.github.io/morea/hpc/experience-hpc-environment.md

 **Questions**
 * What is an environment?
-* How do we install software and modules on Mana?
+* How do we install software and modules on Koa?
 * How do we create a Python kernel?

 **Objectives**